Turkey–United States relations: Air Defense (S400, F-35, F-16C)

-An F-16C of the Turkish Air Force, which operates one of the largest fleets of F-16C/D aircraft in the world, produced under license by Turkish Aerospace Industries (TAI).
-Turkey plans to acquire 40 new F-16V aircraft.

 During the first Trump administration, on October 2, 2020, House majority-minority leaders and Senate Foreign Relations Committee ranking member Bob Menendez, along with other senators, suspended all sales and transfers of advanced military equipment to Ankara.
 The U.S. Congress used its power to block sales and began slowrolling for the proposed sale of 40 new F-16Vs and 79 upgrade kits to Turkey, as well as the sale of LHTEC T800 engines for TAI/AgustaWestland T129 ATAK attack helicopters produced by Turkey, which could not be exported to any third country without obtaining an export license for these engines from the Congress.
 As a result, Turkey faced issues in exporting the helicopters to Pakistan.
 The hold-up had also involved Ankara's overflight disputes with Athens over the Aegean Sea.
 This dispute was resolved with the approval for the sale of F-35A fighter jets to Greece.
 In December, when the final version of the FY2023 NDAA (P.L.117-263) was passed, it excluded a House-passed condition on F-16 sales to Turkey related to potential overflights above Greek islands in the Aegean Sea.
 Regarding the slowrolling of the issue by the Congress, in January 2024, Chairman of the Senate Foreign Relations Committee, Democrat Ben Cardin, stated that the approval for the sale of 40 new F-16V fighter jets and 79 upgrade kits to Turkey was contingent on Turkey's approval for Sweden's accession to NATO.
 A letter to the Congress at the same time stated that if unable to upgrade its F-16 fleet, Turkey might consider purchasing Eurofighter Typhoon aircraft.
 However, Erdoğan seized the moment to give his presidential approval for Sweden's NATO membership on January 25, 2024.

-A Turkish F-16C flies into position to make contact with the boom of a USAF KC-135 Stratotanker assigned to the 134th Air Refueling Wing during Exercise Trident Juncture 2018 near Kallax Air Base, Sweden, October 29, 2018.